School Handbook 24-25

 Athletic Eligibility

-Student-athletes are required to maintain an overall 2.0 GPA.
-If a student-athlete receives a report card grade of failing (F) in any subject for a 9-week period or semester, he/she will be suspended from play.
-The student may return to play at the mid-point of the following grading period only if the student’s academic performance has improved to a passing grade and he once again has at least a 2.0 GPA.
+Student-athletes are required to maintain an overall 2.5 GPA.
+If a student-athlete receives two D’s or one F on their progress report or report card in any subject for a 9-week period or semester, he/she will be suspended from play for a period of time.
+The suspension period will be determined based on academic performance.
+The student may return to play only if the student’s grades have improved and he or she once again has at least a 2.5 GPA.

-Any student that violates Boyd’s code of conduct rules on or off the court may be suspended from play by the coach, athletic director, or school administration.
+Any student-athlete who violates Boyd’s code of conduct rules on or off the court may be suspended from play by the coach, athletic director, or school administration.

 Any student missing school due to illness or an unexcused absence will not be able to play or participate in any athletic events that day.